boburda/backoff-xhr/README.md

-# Durable HTTP/HTTPS Requests (version 2.0.0)
+# Durable HTTP/HTTPS Requests (version 2.1.0)

-Dauntless is an error tolerant, flexible, and extensible HTTP request client for Node.
+Dauntless is an error tolerant, flexible, and extensible HTTP/HTTPS request client for Node based off the XMLHttpRequest specification.
 Use Dauntless if your Node project requires:

-* Error tolerance for server backend issues via exponential backoff
+* Error tolerance for server backend issues via built-in exponential backoff
 * Implementation of native ES6 Promises and async-await
 * Hooks to easily check for request authorization
 * Flexible, extensible architecture with minimal assumptions about use cases